NassyKova/Cocktail/README.md

 The website includes a library of drink recipes, searchable by ingredient.
 Upon searching for an ingredient a random drink using that ingredient will be provided with recipe, picture and method.
 The app will also provide admin users the ability to remove certain drinks from the randomizing function so that specific drinks can be excluded from the search results, as well as manipulating the database to maintain brands across different recipes.

 The main target audiences for this app are:
-- **Bartenders** so they can keep a brand's products front and center, providing them with different experiences for the customer every time they visit
+- **Bartenders** so they can keep a brand's products front and center, providing them with different experiences for the customer every time they visit, as well as ensuring consistency between colleagues.
 - **Home cocktail enthusiasts** encouraging those with a mixological passion to explore new ways to create delicious drinks all the while keeping a strong presence of brand in their recipes.
+- **Brand Ambassadors/Spirit reps** so they can promote their brand and encourage a consistency of drinks throughout venues, as well as having an easy promotional tool

 |Tech stack:<br>|
 |---|